pohl-michel/time-series-forecasting-with-UORO-RTRL-LMS-and-linear-regression/README.md

  2) the second corresponds to the file "hyperparameter_optimization_main.m".
  3) the third corresponds to the file "convert_csv_to_mat.m"

-"prediction_main.m" performs prediction for a given prediction method and set of hyper-parameters, which can be set manually in the files "pred_par.xlsx" and "load_pred_par.m".
+"prediction_main.m" performs prediction for a given prediction method and set of hyper-parameters, which can be selected manually in the files "pred_par.xlsx" and "load_pred_par.m".
 The results are saved in the folders "2.
 Prediction results (figures)", "3.
 Prediction results (images)", and "5.
 Log txt files".
 The log files contain information relative to the numerical accuracy of the prediction.
 The behavior of that main function can be set manually in the file "load_behavior_parameters.m".